Santander to book 410 million euro on deal with Aegon

-MADRID/AMSTERDAM Spanish bank Santander (SAN.MC) said it will book gross capital gains of 410 million euros ($543.6 million) from its alliance with Dutch insurer Aegon (AEGN.AS) aimed at strengthening their bankassurance business in Spain.
+MADRID/AMSTERDAM Spanish bank Santander (SAN.MC) said it will book gross capital gains of 410 million euros (334.2 million pounds) from its alliance with Dutch insurer Aegon (AEGN.AS) aimed at strengthening their bankassurance business in Spain.

 Under the terms of the deal Santander said on Thursday it will create two new insurance companies, one for life and one for general insurance, in which Aegon will take a 51 percent stake for 220 million euros.